arnaav11/custom_accel_hyprland/README.md

     * Enter comma-separated values in the "Enter Custom Curve" dialog.
     * Adjust the number of subdivisions using the entry box and "Update" button.
 3. The "Output" text box will display the curve parameters.
-4. Click "Apply" to (placeholder) apply the changes.
-(Note: The "Apply" button functionality is a placeholder and needs to be implemented.)
+4. Click "Apply" to apply the changes.
+5. In the "Output" box, there should be a line that you can copy and paste into you hyprland.conf under input
+6. Done!

 ##  Custom Curve Input Format
 To enter a custom curve, click on "Enter Custom Curve" and enter the y-values of the curve points, separated by commas.
-For example: